adrhill/SparseConnectivityTracer.jl/docs/src/user/limitations.md

     pattern1 = jacobian_sparsity(f, [1, 2], TracerSparsityDetector())
     ```

+    However, such guarantees can't be made for arbitrary cache types (like the `SparseMatrixCSC` above).

-    *(Note that this conservative behavior on dense arrays could be changed in a future breaking release.)*
+    *(Note that the conservative behavior on dense arrays could be changed in a future breaking release.)*